-As of May 1st 2022, BC drivers will no longer be required to display insurance decals on their license plates.
-After May 1st you can remove your decals, cover them with any color of plain material, or you may continue to display expired decals legally.
+As of May 1st, 2022, BC drivers will no longer be required to display insurance decals on their license plates.
+After May 1st, you can remove your decals, cover them with any color of plain material, or you may legally continue to display expired decals.

-In addition to the elimination of decals, ICBC will also be offering online insurance renewals as of May 1st.
+In addition to eliminating decals, ICBC will offer online insurance renewals as of May 1st.

 Who can renew their insurance online?

-When renewing your insurance online you will need to have your BC Services Card app ready on your mobile device.
+When renewing your insurance online, you need to have your BC Services Card app ready on your mobile device.
 You can learn how to set yours up here.

 Who cannot renew their insurance online?

-Those with a jointly owned vehicle, leased vehicle, company-owned vehicle, motorcycle, collector car, vehicle with a commercial policy or expired policy are not eligible to renew online.
-Additionally, if you’d like to make changes to your optional coverages or have outstanding debt to ICBC you may not be eligible to renew online.
+Those with a jointly owned vehicle, leased vehicle, company-owned vehicle, motorcycle, collector car, or vehicle with a commercial or expired policy are not eligible to renew online.
+Additionally, if you’d like to make changes to your optional coverages or have outstanding debt to ICBC, you may not be eligible to renew online.

-Please note: You must continue to carry a printed copy of your insurance documents in your vehicle at all times.
+Please note: You must always carry a printed copy of your insurance documents in your vehicle.

-If you do not have access to a printer, you may request a copy by mail, or visit a broker office to request a printed copy.
+If you do not have access to a printer, you may request a copy by mail or visit a broker’s office to request a printed copy.

-If you have any further questions or would like to renew your insurance we are able to do most ICBC transactions by phone and email.
-Just give us a call at 1-833-769-2886 and one of our friendly brokers will be happy to assist you!
+If you have any further questions or want to renew your insurance, we can do most ICBC transactions by phone and email.
+Call us at 1-833-769-2886, and one of our friendly brokers will be happy to assist you!